AutoRabitOrg/knowledgebase/product-guides/arm/arm-features/environment-provisioning/unsupported-metadata-templates/userrecords.md

 To create this template, follow the below steps:

-1. Login to your AutoRABIT account.
+1. Log in to your AutoRABIT account.
 2. Click on **Env.
 Pro.** module.
 3. Click on **Create New Template**.
 4. Go to the **Create Unsupported Metadata Template** tab.